CREATIVITY REDEFINED EXHIBIT

 Creativity Redefined! is a community art exhibit designed to highlight the creative talents of regional artists in southern Illinois and our surrounding area.
 Cedarhurst and the Shrode Art Center want to celebrate the many unique perspectives, rich diversity, and amazing talent that thrive in this artistic community.

 The results of this challenge are truly remarkable!
-63 works of art were created by 57 different artists!
-Twenty different southern Illinois communities are represented in this truly unique exhibition.
+50 works of art were created by 35 different artists!
+Sixteen different southern Illinois communities are represented in this truly unique exhibition.
 It is always remarkable to see how certain themes and commonalities run through this exhibition.
 There are subjects and images repeated by different artists, who more than likely do not know each other, and yet both express themselves about a similar concept in a completely different way.
-This year I have noticed nature themes, botanicals, balloons, cats, words/text, abstract, portraits and much more.
+This year I have noticed Covid 19 themes, racial and social justice issues, landscapes, abstract, portraits, botanicals and much more.